Protection of the environment is a city council and community priority, and is highlighted in the Environment section of the Community Plan.

 In February 2020, the city of Sedona advanced to a silver certified sustainable business through the Sustainability Alliance.

-Curious what we are working on?
+Curious what else we are working on?
 Read our 2019 Year in Review.

 Check out our new all-electric Chevy Bolt!